+Visual feedback control is now a very flexible and useful method in robot control [1].
 Recently, Gans and Hutchinson [2] proposed hybrid switched-system control which utilizes image-based and position-based visual feedback control.
-In [3], an occlusion problem for hybrid eye-in-hand/eye-to-hand multicamera systems was tackled by using the extended Kalman filter and a multiarm robotic cell.
-In order to avoid joint limits and occlusions, Mansard and Chaumette [4] considered the directional redundancy that only imposes to the secondary control law not to increase the error of the main task.
+In [3], an occlusion problem for a hybrid eye-in-hand/eye-to-hand multicamera system was tackled by using an extended Kalman filter and a multiarm robotic cell.

-Especially, there has been an increase of interest in problems that are all feature points remain within a camera field of view since the work of Chaumette [5], while many researchers have tackled the various problems for visual feedback control.
-Cowan et al. [6] proposed a visual feedback controller to bring a robot to rest at a desired configuration for the field of view problem by using navigation functions, similar to artificial potential functions.
-Chen et al. [7] developed an off-line path planner based on an image space navigation function with an adaptive 2 1/2-D visual servoing controller.
-However, the desired control performance cannot be guaranteed explicitly, because these control methods [6], [7] are not based on optimization,
+Especially, there has been an increase of interest in problems that are all feature points remain within a camera field of view since the work of Chaumette [4], while many researchers have tackled various problems for visual feedback control.
+Cowan et al. [5] proposed a visual feedback controller to bring a robot to rest at a desired configuration for the field of view problem by using navigation functions, similar to artificial potential functions.
+Chen et al. [6] developed an off-line path planner based on an image space navigation function with an adaptive 2 1/2-D visual servoing controller.
+However, the desired control performance cannot be guaranteed explicitly, since these control methods [5], [6] are not based on optimization.